microsoft/sqlworkshops/sql2019lab/02_Security.md

 If you have never run this module activity on your SQL Server, you can skip this step.
 Otherwise, execute all the steps in the script **dropsqlaudit.sql**

+**Note**: *For Linux installations you will need to change the path when deleting past audits to /var/opt/mssql/data.*

 ```sql
 -- Step 1: Disable the audits and drop them